Part 1 The Incredible Sumerians

 The fine work required for this had to await the advent of copper tools and related technologies.

-The technology to make carts spread so quickly that it is hard to know whether it originated in Sumer or somewhere else.wheel and axle rotating together was used in the Alpine culture north of Italy.
+The technology to make carts spread so quickly that it is hard to know whether it originated in Sumer or somewhere else.Usually the axle was fixed, though a wheel and axle rotating together was used in the Alpine culture north of Italy.

 The early carts were inefficient affairs with wheels cut from the cross section of tree trunks.
 Later, they were made from wooden planks, which made them lighter, more uniform, and easier to make.